Graduate Academic Policies

 D. Multiple Submissions: Submitting, without prior permission, any work submitted to fulfill another academic requirement at Monroe or any other institution.
 Example: submitting a paper written for one class to another class without first getting permission from both professors.

-E. Misrepresentation of academic records: Misrepresenting or tampering with or attempting to tamper with any portion of a student’s transcript or academic record, either before or after coming to Monroe College.
+E. Misrepresentation of academic records: Misrepresenting or tampering with or attempting to tamper with any portion of a student’s transcript or academic record, either before or after coming to Monroe University.
 Examples: forging a transcript or diploma; falsifying academic information (e.g., on one’s resume, LinkedIn profile, etc.); tampering with computer records; etc.

 F. Facilitating academic dishonesty: Knowingly helping or attempting to help another violate any provision of the Code.
 Example: working together on a take-home exam without prior permission from the instructor, etc.